larpchronicles/rules/06_martial-skills.md

 #### Parry

 >This skill requires that the character is wielding a weapon, or is using Unarmed Combat, and has the skill required to be able to use that weapon.
 Parry allows the character to Resist Physical once for each time that this skill is purchased.
 This skill is expended on use.
-This is a RESIST effect. <br/>Call: “Resist”<br/>Requires the Critical Strike III skill and one of the following Weapon skills: Unarmed, Short, Long or Two Hand.
+This is a RESIST effect. <br/>Call: “Resist”<br/>Requires the Critical Strike III skill and one of the following Weapon skills: Unarmed, Short, Long or Two-Handed.

 #### Parry Spell